Fizioh/Fizioh/README.md

 - 👯 I’m looking to collaborate with other developers.

-- 🥅 2021 Goals: Contribute to more Open Source projects and StackOverflow Q&A, get a good GPA and launch my new portfolio website with React.
+- 🥅 2021 Goals:
+Contribute to more Open Source projects and StackOverflow Q&A Launch 3 mobiles app (iOS/Android) with React Native and Flutter.
+Convert my portfolio website with React.

 E-mail : [contact@yassine-benosmane.fr](mailto:contact@yassine-benosmane.fr)